katholiek-onderwijs-vlaanderen/sri/README.md

 Clients can safely store *permalinks*.
 The server MUST, in other words, support these URLs over a long period of time.

 The `expand` parameter can be used on *regular* resources to perform inlining of referenced resources.
-The client can specify dot-separated paths (relative to the JSON document), that need to be included.
+The client can specify one or more dot-separated paths (relative to the JSON document), that need to be included.
+Multiple expansions SHOULD be requested by separating them with a comma.
 The server MUST define which paths are supported for expansion.
 The server is RECOMMENDED to support a consistent schema for expansion, such as all direct references in a resource.
-All references to other resources MSUT embedded in a JSON object, with a key `href`.
+All references to other resources MUST be embedded in a JSON object, with a key `href`.
 When executing expansion the server MUST add an extra key `$$expanded` to that object, including the full *regular* resource that was expanded.

-Arrays in the JSON responses SHOULD BE named in plural nouns. i.e. schools, rather than school for an array of JSON objects about schools.
+Arrays in *regular* resources SHOULD BE named in plural nouns. i.e. schools, rather than school for an array of JSON objects about schools.

 Keys in the JSON responses SHOULD BE camelCasedLikeThis.
 Acronyms SHOULD NOT be in all capitals.
-For example the ZIP code is not implemented as ZIPcode, but rather zipCode.
+For example ZIP code is not implemented as ZIPcode, but rather zipCode.

 For *regular* resources all JSON objects in the document, including the root object, MUST expose `key` that contains a UUID to uniquely identify separate sections in the JSON document.
 For the root object this key MUST correspond to the UUID section of the *permalink*.
 This also applies to arrays of objects within the document.